xuanjin001/xuanjin001/README.md

 https://github.com/anuraghazra/github-readme-stats#github-stats-card
 -->

-- 🔭 I’m currently working on giving Hugo framework another shot LOL, creating a theme that works for me
+- 🔭 I’m currently working on giving Hugo framework another shot LOL, creating a theme that works for me...I am also trying to learn more about baseball
 - 🌱 I’m currently learning ... random things I have been reading on my internet, like design principals
 - 👯 I’m looking to collaborate on anything coding, I want to learn everything, mostly interested in Cloud related items.
 I am good with learning new subjects on the spot, so if you have anything that needs help, I can jump right into it
-- 🤔 I’m looking for help with algorithms in general
+- 🤔 I’m looking for help with api and integrations in general
 - 💬 Ask me about ... random things and see if I know it?
 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/xuan-jin-salesforce-solution-architect/), LinkedIn is the best way!! ping me!!
 - 😄 Pronouns: She/Her